People with kidney failure need dialysis or a kidney transplant to stay alive. Together, the two treatments are known as kidney replacement therapy.

 Factors that affect the suitability for a transplant include:

-- agreement with the idea of transplantation and acceptance of risks involved
+- agreement with the idea of transplantation and acceptance of the risks involved

 - general good physical health, apart from kidney failure